userNameAlin/gitskills/README.md

-# gitskills  i will change you githug;
+# gitskills  i will change you github;